 Other risk factors include stress, relationship problems, or a history of physical, sexual, or emotional abuse.

-Call a doctor about
+Call a doctor about chronic pain if:

 Watchful waiting is a period of time during which you and your doctor watch your symptoms without using medical treatment.